Exafunction/codeium.vim/README.md

 For a full list of configuration options you can run `:help codeium`.

-### For NeoVim Users
+### 💻 For Neovim users

-You can use the following Lua syntax to access the function that will trigger this plugin:
+You can use the following Lua code to trigger this plugin:

 ```lua
 vim.fn["codeium#Accept"]()